Asthma in the UK is extremely common. It is no surprise then that there are nearly 6 million people in the UK who suffer from the condition.

-Schools can buy inhalers and spacers in small quantities and on an occasional basis from a pharmaceutical supplier, such as a local pharmacy, without a prescription.
-Pharmacies are not required to provide inhalers or spacers free of charge to schools, it is likely there will be a small charge.
+But there is a solution.
+Schools can buy inhalers and spacers in small quantities, and on an occasional basis, without a prescription.
+However, pharmacies are not required to provide inhalers or spacers free of charge to schools and it is likely there will be a small charge.

-- providing a request signed by the principal or head teacher (ideally on appropriately headed paper) stating:
+- providing a request signed by the principal or head teacher (ideally on appropriately headed paper) which states:

 - the name of the school for which the product is required;

-- the purpose for which that product is required, and
+- the purpose for which the product is required, and

-Schools may wish to discuss with their community pharmacist the different plastic spacers available and what is most appropriate for the age-group in the school.
+Schools may want to discuss with their community pharmacist the different plastic spacers available.
+They will be able to advise what is most appropriate for the age-group in the school.
 Community pharmacists can also provide advice on the use of the inhaler.